wyomin360-work/Kaartx-Kloud/replit.md

   - Width matches single card from "Everything to run a marketplace" section for visual consistency
   - Maintains scroll animations, staggered delays, and hover-elevate interactions
   - Architect-reviewed and verified - vertical layout with compact white boxes, thick brand blue borders, and width aligned with FeatureGrid cards
+- **Showcase Section Temporarily Hidden:** Commented out the Powerful Dashboards (Showcase) section from the landing page for future development

 ## User Preferences